emrekaanusta/Simon-Game/README.md

 # 🧙 Simon-Game 🧙
 This game is made as a project of Web Development Course of Angela Yu.
-The game requires you to press the buttons in the exact same order to pass the levels one by one.
+As the levels escalate, so does the intensity.
+Glistening buttons light up the screen in their unique shades of red, green, yellow, and blue.
+Your task is clear – replicate the sequence by tapping the buttons in the exact same order.
+Success is your guide to unlocking new levels and advancing further into the heart-pounding gameplay.
 You can play the game here: https://emrekaanusta.github.io/Simon-Game/